Free Nutanix NCP-CI-Azure Exam Actual Questions

 By ensuring that the ERPs are in different CIDR ranges, the network can properly route traffic between the VPCs without any conflicts or ambiguities, thereby enabling the VM in the User VPC to communicate with other resources effectively.

-Nutanix Networking and Security Configuration Guide
+Nutanix Flow Networking and Configuration Guide